khiemgluong/jekyll-obsidian/README.md

     plugins:
         - jekyll-obsidian
     ```
-2. Drop your Obsidian vault folder into your site
+2. Drop your Obsidian vault folder into your site, make sure to remove the .git folder and .gitignore file
 3. Create a .markdown front matter file using the generated layout
     ```yml
     ---